-FLOW-3D is a powerful modeling tool that gives engineers valuable insight into many physical flow processes.
-With special capabilities for accurately predicting free-surface flows, FLOW-3D is the ideal computational fluid dynamics (CFD) software to use in your design phase as well as in improving production processes.
+FLOW-3D is a powerful modeling tool that gives modelers valuable insights into physical flow processes, with special capabilities for accurately predicting free-surface flows.
+FLOW-3D’s combination of both accuracy and speed provide engineers optimized design and production processes.

 FLOW-3D differs from other computational fluid dynamics software in its treatment of flowing fluid surfaces.
 The program uses special numerical methods to track the location of surfaces and to apply the proper dynamic boundary conditions at those surfaces.
 In FLOW-3D, free surfaces are modeled with the Volume of Fluid (VOF) technique that was first developed by a group of scientists, including Flow Science’s founder, Dr. C. W. Hirt, at the Los Alamos National Laboratory.
 A number of competing CFD programs claim to have incorporated a VOF capability, when in reality they implement only one or two of the three fundamental VOF ingredients.
 Prospective users of CFD should be aware that these pseudo-VOF schemes will often give incorrect results.
 FLOW-3D has all of the ingredients recommended for the successful treatment of free surfaces.
 Moreover, FLOW-3D incorporates major improvements beyond the original VOF method to increase the accuracy of boundary conditions and the tracking of interfaces.
 We refer to our implementation as TruVOF.
 Read more about FLOW-3D‘s TruVOF method in CFD-101 >